UCL-COMP0016-2020-Team-39/AskBob/README.md

 On Windows, you may have to compile the `portaudio` binary used by **AskBob** from source.

-**Note**: Christoph Gohlke maintains unofficial Windows binaries for Python extension packages, including for [PyAudio](https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyaudio), which may be installed using `pip install INSERT_BINARY_LOCATION`.
+**Note**: Christoph Gohlke maintains unofficial Windows binaries for Python extension packages, including for [PyAudio](https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyaudio), which may be installed using `pip install INSERT_BINARY_LOCATION` after downloading the `pyaudio` wheel for Python 3.7.

-If you get an `ImportError` related to `_portaudio`, then you may have to additionally run the following commands (assuming you have `git` installed):
+If **AskBob** is being installed on macOS and you get an `ImportError` related to `_portaudio`, then you may have to additionally run the following commands (assuming you have `git` installed):
 ```bash
 $ git clone https://people.csail.mit.edu/hubert/git/pyaudio.git
 $ cd pyaudio
 $ sudo python setup.py install
 ```

-With `portaudio` properly installed, you will then need to find a [mozilla\DeepSpeech](https://github.com/mozilla/DeepSpeech/releases/tag/v0.9.3)-compatible model and scorer to be used with **AskBob**.
-Once downloaded, place the files in the `data` folder and update the runtime configuration file (`config.ini`) with the correct file paths to the model and scorer, respectively.
+With `portaudio` properly installed, you will then need to find a [mozilla\DeepSpeech](https://github.com/mozilla/DeepSpeech/releases/tag/v0.9.3)-compatible model and scorer to be used with **AskBob** if you have not done so already.
+Once downloaded, place the files in the `data` folder of an **AskBob** *project folder* and update the runtime configuration file (`config.ini`) with the correct file paths to the model and scorer, respectively.

 You may also have to modify the configuration depending on the text-to-speech voices made available by your operating system, which may be found using the following sequence of Python commands:
 ```python